 Everyone around me is on a diet and, by today’s standards, I suppose I should be too.
 I’m overweight, I can’t fit into any of the clothes I wore before I had kids, sometimes I knock things over with my butt, when I have to bend over for something I always give a quick scan to see if there’s anything else in reach I can grab while I’m down there, blah, blah, blah.

 My body has done everything I’ve ever asked it to do.
 It makes love to my husband, who, bless his soul, still responds to it eagerly.
 It carried my babies and kept them nourished and healthy and then endured the miracle of their births.
 It cooks, cleans, plays, swims, runs errands and throws a baseball.
-I still feel pretty when I get dolled up and every now and then, I even get flirted with (though it takes me a second to process what’s happening).
+I still feel pretty when I get dolled up and every now and then, I even get flirted with.

 I’ll continue to do the best for my body and my family’s nutritional health by choosing not to fry foods often, buying whole wheat pastas and breads, keeping fruit and nuts on hand rather than cookies and chips and insisting that every meal be served with a green vegetable.
 I’ll safeguard our health in the ways that I can but I won’t be a slave to today’s standards of beauty and I won’t raise my children to judge themselves or others against them.
 I’ll encourage active lifestyles and activities and teach healthy eating habits but I will not eat salad in February!